PDF Security

 Sign

-The Documentize PDF Security for .NET plugin allows users to digitally sign PDF documents.
+The Documentize PDF Security for .NET component allows users to digitally sign PDF documents.
 It offers a streamlined process for adding signatures, ensuring authenticity, and securing PDF content.
-The plugin supports both visible and invisible signatures and provides options to customize the signature’s position, reason, contact information, and more.
+The component supports both visible and invisible signatures and provides options to customize the signature’s position, reason, contact information, and more.

 How to Sign PDF Documents